 Let’s be real.
 Chances are that even if we had the best and most loving parents, we might still need therapy.
 And chances are that your kids just might need therapy no matter what you do too.
 That’s ok!
 We’re all doing our best!
 Parenting is one big game of try, fail, adjust, win some, lose some, celebrate, hide in the closet, rejoice, cry, and do it all over again.

-Decades ago, psychiatrist John Bowlby formulated the Attachment Theory which suggests that it’s human nature for infants to seek and maintain contact with the primary caregiver.
+So, what is attachment theory?
+Well, decades ago, psychiatrist John Bowlby formulated the Newborn Attachment Theory, which suggests that it’s human nature for infants to seek and maintain contact with the primary caregiver.
 “These proximity-seeking attachment behaviors form a behavioral system or attachment strategies that can increase the likelihood of infant survival.”
 (1)

 Research has shown that a baby’s secure attachment is associated with better emotional regulation and cognitive development!
 (2,3)